 Tests performed when diagnosing aortic stenosis may include:

-- Cardiac MRI or CT Scan: A cardiac MRI or CT scan is used to take more detailed images of the heart to help detect anomalies.
+- Cardiac MRI or CT Scan: A cardiac MRI or CT scan is used to take more detailed images of the heart to help define the anatomy and detect anomalies.

 - Electrocardiogram (ECG or EKG): An electrocardiogram uses electrodes that are placed on the body to record the electrical activity taking place in the heart.
 An ECG/EKG test helps detect abnormal rhythms, such as cardiac arrhythmias, stress on the heart, and damage to the heart muscles.